What is a pedometer, and how does one work?

 - Electromechanical Pedometers

-- Because of the mechanical means, it has the same weakness in those that have a waist tilt, but it does overcome the distance and calories calculation because they often calculate them for you.
+- Because of the mechanical means, it has the same weakness in those with a waist tilt, but it does overcome the distance and calorie calculation because they often calculate them for you.

-- Often requires calibration to accurately show distance and calories with any accuracy.
+- It often requires calibration to accurately show distance and calories with any accuracy.

 Suggestions: If all you need to count is steps, go with a mechanical or electromechanical.
 They are cheap and will accurately measure steps with a little care.
-If you want the bells and whistles of calories and distance, go with a fitness tracking watch.
-Because the distance of each users stride varies, calibration is required for the distance covered to be accurate.
-Some require the user to calibrate the stride length and others use GPS and software to automatically calibrate themselves.
+If you want the bells and whistles of calories and distance, wear a fitness tracking watch.
+Because the distance of each user’s stride varies, calibration is required for the distance covered to be accurate.
+Some require the user to calibrate the stride length, and others use GPS and software to calibrate themselves automatically.

 How accurate is a pedometer?

-Counting steps with a pedometer is not all that complicated and doe into require a PHD in mathematics, but you must remember that it is only an estimate.
+Counting steps with a pedometer are not all that complicated and do not require a Ph.D. in mathematics, but you must remember that it is only an estimate.
 Not every step we take is the same length.
-Not all steps will be counted and some other movements might be counted as steps.
+Not all steps will be counted, and some other movements might be counted as steps.
 Even though it is not 100% accurate, over time, it is a fair representation of someone’s activity.
-Sure you can over estimate the count by using a hand bike or another repetitive movement that might be miscounted as a step.
+Sure, you can overestimate the count by using a hand bike or another repetitive movement that might be miscounted as a step.